Chicken Cordon Bleu Casserole

 Instructions

-2. In a microwave safe bowl, mix together the stuffing mix, water and butter.
-Microwave 5-6 minutes, then fluff with a fork.
+2. In a microwave-safe bowl, combine the stuffing mix, water, and butter.
+Microwave for 5–6 minutes, then fluff the stuffing with a fork.

-3. Spray a 9×13″ dish with non-stick spray then spread the stuffing mix into the bottom of the dish.
+4. Spray a 9×13-inch baking dish with nonstick spray, then spread the stuffing mixture evenly in the bottom of the dish.

-5. In a small bowl, whisk together the soup, milk and mustard.
-Pour evenly over the casserole.
+5. In a small bowl, whisk together the soup, milk, and mustard.
+Pour the mixture evenly over the casserole.

 Recipe Card powered byTasty Recipes